The Specialist Program is seeking applicants with expertise in both AI and SEL!

 Teaching pronunciation is hard enough in person - this Specialist created two five-week virtual seminars for Honduran teachers.

-Committee members working on the Kuwaiti English language curriculum presented the Specialist with a commemorative plaque.
+Committee members developing the Kuwaiti English language curriculum presented the Specialist with a commemorative plaque.

 Specialists create opportunities for colleagues to share, discuss, and collaborate.